hydephp/develop/docs/extensions/realtime-compiler.md

 ],
 ```

-_The live editor was added in Hyde Realtime Compiler Server v3.2.0 (November 2023)_
+_The live editor was added in Hyde Realtime Compiler Server v3.2.0 (December 2023)_

 ### Source code